k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/06_web_services/01_web_services_overview.md

 # Web Services Overview

-NTT -> Reminder on Enhanced LU and project by adding the capabilities needed for retrieving and storing data in Fabric.
+ Reminder on Enhanced LU and project by adding the capabilities needed for retrieving and storing data in Fabric.

-NTT -> Questions to audience:
+ Questions to audience:

 - Whether it now meets all predefined business requirements when it is compiled.
 - Currently, who can view the data ? (the enriched data can only be viewed in the Fabric console and only by users who have access)